araobp/odl-app/README.md

 ##Chapter 3: Sample implementation

-I am going to use etcd or ZooKeeper as a datastore for your SDN controller in this sample implementation.
+I am going to use Redis, ZooKeeper, Cassandra, Hazelcast, etcd or MongoDB as a datastore for your SDN controller in this sample implementation.

 ```
-[etcd or ZooKeeper]---[GW]---[MD-SAL]
+[datastore]---[GW]---[MD-SAL]
 ```